 The first is that for my next batch of laundry powder, I am thinking about making it myself to save money as well as packaging.
 I’d love for you to share recipes that work well for you.

 The second is that even though we have a heavy focus on natural fibres in our home, I am wondering if I should get a microfiber catcher for the washing machine to lower my guilt about the few non-natural fibre items in our home (e.g. blanket, polar-fleece jacket).
 I need to do more research to find out the impacts of microfibers in home sewage treatment plants and septic tanks.
-Also, there are soooo many second-hand goods, like clothing made from synthetic material, that I think should be reused rather than dumped.
+Also, there is soooo much second-hand clothing made from synthetic material that I think should be reused rather than dumped.
 What are your thoughts?
 Has anyone used a microfiber catcher before?

 I’m looking forward to reading your eco-friendly laundry tips and tricks too, please share them in the comments below.